 Well, the simple answer is to get legal advice before you commit to the brand.
 This advice will include a search of the relevant trade mark registries which should flag any potentially conflicting trade marks.
 This will allow you to adapt your brand accordingly or proceed with the application and find out if the owner of the earlier mark is willing to oppose or if terms of co-existence can be agreed – all well before you’re too committed to the brand.

-Earlier legal advice should also involve an assessment of the brand’s registrability on what are known as “relative grounds”.
-Basically trade mark examiners will refuse trade mark applications which are descriptive of the goods and services which they are seeking to cover or are otherwise generic or lacking in distinctiveness.
-This can often mean that a brand name which is brilliant from a marketing perspective is unworkable from a legal perspective.
+Earlier legal advice should also involve an assessment of the brand’s registrability on what is known as “relative grounds”.
+Basically, trade mark examiners will refuse trade mark applications that are descriptive of the goods and services which they are seeking to cover or are otherwise generic or lacking in distinctiveness.
+This can often mean that a brand name that is brilliant from a marketing perspective is unworkable from a legal perspective.
+Therefore, understanding the importance of trademarking your business name is crucial.
+It provides legal protection, ensuring that your brand is safeguarded against potential infringement.
 Finding the right balance can therefore be something of an art form.

-But fear not, Briffa are here to help and if you would like to talk to one of our dreamy solicitors about registering a new brand name, please call 020 7288 6003 or email [email protected]
+But fear not, we are here to help.
+If you would like to talk to one of our dreamy intellectual property specialists about registering a new brand name, please call 020 7096 2779 or email email@example.com.